 The person you bring does not have to be a trained advocate.
 The person can be someone who cares about your child and family.
 If you think this is necessary, ask them not to speak.

 Just having someone there, taking notes, will let the district know that you take your rights seriously.

 If your district allows it, record your IEP meetings.

 When you tape a meeting, you have a completely accurate record of the meeting and you will be free to listen and participate in the meeting rather than writing notes.
 If you encounter resistance from the team, note that the district cannot refuse to allow you to tape if this is an accommodation for the parent (for example, if the parent is hearing impaired or has an auditory processing problem).
-Read IEP Tips: Taping Meetings by Anne Eason and Kathy Whitbread
+Read IEP Tips: Taping Meetings by Anne Treimanis and Kathy Whitbread

 Debrief with your advocate, spouse, and any other person who accompanied you immediately after the meeting.

 Write down what you remember, and then add your own impressions and opinions.